LiskArchive/lips/proposals/lip-nazar-architecture.md

 When designing the architecture for a distributed and decentralised system, a few points need to considered:

-* The network cannot be assumed to be reliable, so our P2P communication should be fail-safe.
+* The network cannot be assumed to be reliable, so P2P communication should be fail-safe.
-* There is always latency in the network, so our code should follow a principle of expected latency.
+* There is always latency in the network, so code should expect it and handle properly.
-* We have no control or direct guidance over how most individuals install the node software, so the distribution of our software should be as easy to install as possible.
+* We have no control or direct guidance over how most individuals install the node software, so the distribution of software should be as easy to install as possible.
-* A corollary of the previous point is that we have no control over the physical resources available on systems that run our software, so we should aim to build software which can work well with a range of physical resources.
+* A corollary of the previous point is that we have no control over the physical resources available on systems that run Lisk Core, so we should aim to build software which can work well with a range of physical resources.
-* All systems are susceptible to unplanned crashes, so our architecture should be resilient in such cases and support fail-over.
+* All systems are susceptible to unplanned crashes, so this architecture should be resilient in such cases and support fail-over.

-Taking note of the above points, our aim in redesigning the architecture of the Lisk Core node software is to achieve the following:
+Taking note of the above points, aim for redesigning the architecture of the Lisk Core node software is to achieve the following:

 1. Identify components which should stay **functionally isolated** from each other.
 2. Design an architecture such that functionally isolated components can form the basis of a **multi-process application**, in order to utilise the potential of multiple hardware cores of the physical processor if available.
-3. Design each component in **resilient way to tackle brittleness** of the distributed processing, meaning failure of one component will have minimal impact on other components, and that components can recover individually.
+3. Design each component in a **resilient way to tackle brittleness** of the distributed processing.
+This means that a failure of one component will have minimal impact on other components and that components can recover individually.
 4. Most of the components should **scale elastically** depending upon the available physical resources.
 5. Individual components should be flexible enough to be installed using the **plugin pattern**.
 6. Foundation work to extend scalability of the network, to run different components on **different physical machines** and still operate in a mutually exclusive manner.